Click on the title of any session or workshop (where applicable) to access resources and handouts.

 Join Janet and Joan in this fast-paced session showcasing our favorite apps for teachers and students.
 Audience members will also have an opportunity to share their favorite apps.

 Why limit your students to just one app?
 Let their creativity explode by combining multiple apps to create a project or activity.
-We will explore apps that encourage the use of higher order thinking skills including creating, evaluating, and analyzing.
+We will explore apps that encourage the use of higher-order thinking skills including creating, evaluating, and analyzing.
 By combining these apps, your students can produce products that can then be published and shared.
 You’ll be amazed at what App-Smashing can do for your classroom!

 What is augmented reality?
 Movies have given us a sense of “alternative reality” for years.
 Augmented reality makes something come to life!
 It seems like magic.
 Come experience AR activities that are readily available and learn how to extend your students' learning.
-Preferred device for attendees to bring: iPad, tablet or smartphone.

 Your school has adopted a BYOD or 1:1 program, so what meaningful activities can students engage in?
 Participate in hands-on, engaging activities that can be modified for multiple subjects and grade levels using most any device that can access the Internet.
 Preferred device for attendees to bring: iPad, tablet, laptop, or smartphone.

-Digital Tools for the Science Classroom
+Digital Choice Boards for the Win!

 Digital Tools to Strut Your Stuff